riturajgupta021/Automated_SMS_Scheduler_System/README.md

-# Automated SMS Scheduler System - MVP
+# Automated SMS Scheduler System Design

 ## 1. Frontend Pages - Detailed Explanation
 The system will have a merchant-facing web application where restaurant owners can log in and manage their SMS campaigns.